 - Does exercise or physical exertion make your symptoms worse?

-- Does anything else seem to make your pain worse or better?
+- Does anything else make your pain worse or better?

-- Have you had any recent injuries to your chest?
+- Have you had recent respiratory infections or injuries to your chest?

 - Are you aware of a history of heart problems in your family?

 May 11, 2022